-models consider a
+Models consider a

-- finite number of connected agents - each possessing opinions as variables, - opinions change according to certain rules (which are also subjects of assumptions) - resulting from interactions, either with peers or other sources.
+- finite number of connected agents - each possessing opinions as variables, - opinions change according to certain rules (which are also subjects of assumptions) - Change of opinions result from interactions, either with peers or other sources. - Opinions: - Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers) - Connections: - Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); (hardly realistic in social context) - "Local rules" to model how people form opinions

-Opinions:

-- Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers)

-Connections:

-- Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); hardly realistic in social context - "Rules" to model how people form opinions; "agent-based models"

-Drawbacks of the models:
+- Drawbacks of the models:

-- many simplifications; - many of the omitted parameters (most probably) have a fundamental effect in the final dynamics
+- many simplifications;

+- many of the omitted parameters (most probably) have a fundamental effect in the final dynamics

-Success in:
+- Success in:

 - Agreement

 - Cluster formation

 - Transition between order (consensus) and disorder (fragmentation)